 Another plant produces titanium dioxide slag and also pig iron as a by-product.
 The raw material is the mineral ilmenite, and coal is used as a reducing agent.
-Various components are emitted during the production process.
-Only emissions of CO_2 from this plant are at present registered under 2B5, whereas other components are registered under 2C1.
+SO_2 originates from the sulphur in the reducing agent used, while NO_x is produced primarily by the high temperature oxidation of nitrogen in the air.
+Heavy metal emissions are due to the metallurgical melting process and the content of heavy metals in the raw materials used.
+All emissions from this plant are registered under 2B5.